 These examples show the passwords stored as clear-text.
-Refer to http://shiro.apache.org/documentation.html for examples related to using one-way encryption to make passwords less accessible .
+Refer to http://shiro.apache.org/ documentation.html for examples related to using one-way encryption to make passwords less accessible .

-7.2.6 Configure SSL for CGE
+6.2.6 Configuring SSL for CGE

 SSL provides three types of protection for data and users.
 The first protection it affords is assurance that the user is interacting with a web UI that is, in fact, the web UI for your CGE instance.
 By providing an SSL certificate that is correctly signed, your web UI tells users (and their browsers) that they are talking to the right web UI.
 To the user, that means that it is safe to present a username and password to the web UI, that the user can safely present sensitive information to the web UI without concern that an impostor web UI will steal it, and that any data coming from the web UI is trustworthy, since it comes from a verified web UI.
 This means that the user can trust the data for decision making and trust the database with new data.
 The second protection SSL affords is encryption of authentication secrets so that the user can present a username and password without fear of these secrets being intercepted in-flight to the web UI.
-The third protection SSL affords is encryption of query and update data so that the user can query and update the database without fear of sensitive query results or sensitive update data being either intercepted or modified in flight to and from the web UI.
+The third protection SSL affords is encryption of query and update the database without fear of sensitive query results or sensitive update data being either intercepted or modified in flight to and from the web UI.